ContactShaanKhan/Contact-Me-Form/Serverless-Function/README.md

   - Access-Control-Allow-Headers: "shadowbestdog" and "content-type",
   - Access-Control-Allow-Methods: POST and OPTIONS
 2. Set your endpoint link in index.js
+3. Within the lambda function set the environment variables found in .env of this repository.

 ## Request format
 {